-Identify the most common objections your persona will raise during the sales process
+Identify the most common objections your persona will raise during evaluating your product

-Now that you have a good understanding of your persona, how can you distill this information into a short succinct message.
-This message should be used in your positioning statement and tagline.
-It should be the basis and ethos of your brand.
+Now that you have a good understanding of your persona, how can you distill this information into a short succinct clear message.
+This message should be used in your positioning statement, tagline or one liner.
+It should be the main storyline of your your brand.
 It can also be the trunk of which all your content hangs off of.

-- How should you describe your solution to your persona?
+- How should you describe your product to your persona?

 Make describing your solution simple and consistent across everyone in your company.